Perfectionist vs. Optimalist

 Are you Overly Critical of Yourself (aka: a Perfectionist)?

-Do you engage in negative self-talk, often putting woman-looking-to-the-sideyourself down for the smallest of mistakes?
+Do you engage in negative self-talk, often putting yourself down for the smallest of mistakes?
 Are you often dissatisfied with your performance at work?
 Do you feel overwhelmed by the challenges of everyday life?
 Perhaps negative thinking or perfectionism has caused you a great deal of anxiety and sadness.

 Have the pressures of your life created tension in your relationships with your loved ones, causing you to be irritated with them when yo’d like to be kinder or more supportive?
 Do you wish you could find relief from overwhelming thoughts and live a peaceful and meaningful life?
 It’s possible that you engage in addictive behaviors as a way to cope with negative thoughts and emotions, such as working too much, shopping excessively, drinking too much, or obsessing over your body image.
 If any of this resonates with you, you may not be aware of the heavy burdening you are carrying, even though you are aware of the distress it causes.